willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/segundo-projeto-fire-alarm.md

 # Second project: Fire alarm

 Our second example project will be that of an intelligent fire alarm.
-Our fire alarm will check for the temperature and, in case of a fire, it will activate the audible alarm and send an SMS to the registered cell phone.
+Our fire alarm will check for the temperature and, in the case of a fire, it will activate the audible alarm and send an SMS to the registered cell phone.

 A simple example, but that shows some interesting integration points, such as integration with API's, data reading of a temperature sensor and integration with the Piezo sound sensor.

 ## Anatomy of a fire alarm

 The project was based on a simple fire alarm home system.
 By default systems of this type do a check from time to time and activate the alarm some different temperature pattern is encountered.